rohan843/CTFs/picoCTF_129_Matryoshka_Doll/README.md

 ---

 I have extracted the appended data using `dd` and have unzipped it to get another `png` image.
 This image, too is an image of a doll, only smaller than the previous one.
 There is more trailing data.
 I will repeat the process I just did.

+---

+Another image of a doll, smaller than the first 2.